webpack-contrib/webpack-canary/README.md

 ### Squawk

 Expected usage of the canary is to check multiple versions of webpack against a set of dependencies and squawk if there are any failures.
 The `squawk` task is a runner to just that.
-Webpack versions are stored in `webpack-versions.json` and dependency versions are stored in `dependency-versions.json`.
+Webpack and dependency versions are stored in `webpack-to-dependency-versions.json`.

 Use `npm run squawk` to run all dependencies against all versions of webpack, and generate a report with successes and failures.
 This command does not take any flags.